santanusinha/dropwizard-atmosphere-stub/README.md

 * Removed non-essential thing from config file
 * Forced non-blocking connector type in the service irrespective of what is set in the config

-How to use this: As the name suggects, use it as a stub.
+How to use this: As the name suggests, use it as a stub.

-Stub project for [Dropwizard](http://dropwizard.codahale.com/) example integrated with [Atmosphere](https://github.com/Atmosphere/atmosphere) rest-chat example.

 ## Overview